 There are many flight possibilities available for travellers that seek for the quickest way of getting to the Sabi Sands Game Reserve.
 From Johannesburg and Cape Town travellers can make use of scheduled flights to Kruger Mpumalanga International Airport (KMIA) near Nelspruit.
-From here you can travel onwards to your preferred lodge by making use of a road transfer or a lodge link flight on a small aircraft.
-South African Airways also serves Hoedspruit Airport, which is conveniently located for travellers staying in the northern section of the Sabi Sands (see our Sabi Sands map).
+From here you can travel onwards to your preferred lodge by making use of a road transfer or a by means of a small (chartered) aircraft.
+Airlink and CemAir also serve Hoedspruit Eastgate Airport, which is conveniently located for travellers staying in the northern section of the Sabi Sands (see our Sabi Sands map).
 Also from Hoedspruit you can make use of a road transfer to your lodge.
 Skukuza Airport (located in Kruger National Park) was recently reopened and is perfect for travellers staying in the southern section of the Sabi Sands.
 Please see our Skukuza Sabi Sands page for all information related to this convenient travel option.

 In short there are three major airport serving the Sabi Sands:

 - Kruger Mpumalanga International Airport (for lodges in the western sector)

 - Skukuza Airport (for lodges in the southern sector)